Powerful OLAP analysis grid

 - Use one of the charts as a slicer for other charts data.

 - Export to PDF or share with other users.

 OLAP data KPIs and Alerts

 To compare results of the OLAP analysis with expected business goals create KPIs and Alerts based on the OLAP data.
-In this concept you can define success and fail thresholds, which will evaluate in real time to give the current status of a KPI.
+In this concept, you can define success and fail thresholds, which will be evaluated in real-time to give the current status of a KPI.